Yemeni peace process

-Yemeni peace process refers to the proposals and negotiations to pacify the Yemeni crisis by arranging a power transfer scheme within the country and later cease-fire attempts within the raging civil war.
-While initially unsuccessful, the reconciliation efforts resulted with presidential elections, held in Yemen in February 2012.
-The violence in Yemen, however, continued during the elections and after, culminating in Houthi seizure of power and the ensuing civil war.
+The Yemeni peace process refers to proposals and negotiations seeking to address the Yemeni crisis by arranging a transfer of power within the country, and later attempts to arrange a cease-fire in the Yemeni civil war.
+While initially unsuccessful, the reconciliation efforts resulted in presidential elections in February 2012.
+The violence in Yemen, however, continued during the elections and after, culminating in the seizure of power by the Houthis and an ensuing civil war.

 The subsequent attempt made by Houthi insurgents to form a government under the name of "Supreme Political Council" has come under heavy condemnation from the international community.
 United Nations has officially described the act as "a clear violation of the Yemeni constitution"; denouncing the council for sabotaging the Yemeni peace process.

 Yemeni Revolution reconciliation

 2011 mediation attempts

 In April, the Gulf Co-operation Council attempted to mediate an end to the crisis, drafting several proposals for a transition of power.
 Toward the end of the month, Saleh signaled he would accept a plan that would see him leave power one month after signing and provided for a national unity government in the lead-up to elections.
 Though some protesters ballyhooed the deal, criticizing provisions that granted the president immunity from prosecution and required the opposition to join with Saleh and his ministers in the national unity government, opposition leaders eventually agreed to sign it.
 By the end of the month, though, Saleh reversed course and the government announced he would not sign it, putting the GCC initiative on hold.

 In early May, officials again indicated that Saleh would sign the GCC deal, and the opposition agreed to sign as well if Saleh signed it personally in his capacity as president.
 However, Saleh again backed away, saying the deal did not require his signature, and the opposition followed suit, accusing Saleh of negotiating in bad faith.
 Protests and violence across the country intensified in the wake of this second reversal by Saleh.

 In late May, opposition leaders received assurances that Saleh would sign the GCC plan after all, and they signed the deal the day before the president was scheduled to ink it as well.
 But Saleh once again decided not to sign, and a brief but tense standoff occurred on 22 May when Saleh's supporters surrounded the embassy building of the United Arab Emirates in Sana'a, trapping international diplomats (including the secretary-general of the GCC) inside until the government dispatched a helicopter to ferry them to the presidential palace.

 On 23 November 2011, Saleh flew to Riyadh in Saudi Arabia to sign the Gulf Co-operation Council plan for political transition, which he had previously spurned.
 Upon signing the document, he agreed to legally transfer the powers of the presidency to his deputy, Vice President Abdu-Rabbo Mansour al-Hadi within 30 days and formally step down by the 21 February 2012 presidential elections, in exchange of immunity from prosecution for him and his family.